KingaSzmyd/MSP2-EUQuiz/README.md

 7. [Deployed Website](kingaszmyd.github.io/msp2-euquiz/)`
 ### Making a local clone

-`1.
-Log in to GitHub and locate the GitHub Repository
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com).
 2. Under the repository name, click "Clone or download".
 3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
-4. Open Git Bash
+4. Open Git Bash.
 5. Change the current working directory to the location where you want the cloned directory to be made.
 6. Type git clone, and then paste the URL you copied in Step 3.

 $ gh repo clone

 7. Press Enter.
-Your local clone will be created.`
+Your local clone will be created.
 ### Credits
 #### Code:
 * [Bootstrap](https://getbootstrap.com/docs/versions/) - liberies used through all pages to style elements: navigation bar, callout, buttons and email form.